alexy4744/github-tutorial/README.md

     `origin` is basically the nickname of our remote repository's SSH/HTTPS url, while `master` simply means the master branch aka the default branch.

     If you want to tell Git to always push to `origin master`, we can use the `-u` flag.
+The `-u` flag basically means upstream,

     So if we run `git push -u origin master`, this will tell Git to remember so that the next time you push again, Git will automatically push to `origin master`.
 This is only ran once, unless you want to change the remote/branch, otherwise, you can type `git push` for any other pushes.

+    Git should now output something similar to this in your terminal
+    ```bash
+    Warning: Permanently added 'github.com,192.30.253.113' (RSA) to the list of known hosts.
+    Counting objects: 3, done.
+    Delta compression using up to 8 threads.
+    Compressing objects: 100% (3/3), done.
+    Writing objects: 100% (3/3), 1.17 KiB | 1.17 MiB/s, done.
+    Total 3 (delta 1), reused 0 (delta 0)
+    remote: Resolving deltas: 100% (1/1), completed with 1 local object.
+    To github.com:alexy4744/github-tutorial.git
+    1ead3a2..b56c6a9  master -> master
+    ```

     Now, if you go back to your GitHub repository, you should see the files that were added to the staging area; now lives in your remote repository, along with the commit messages you have set! 😎